 - Deconstruction: The story explores how the events of Metal Gear 2 affected Snake and his view on much of the world.
 He's distrusting and is only trying to survive and nothing more — at least at first.
 Also, unlike in previous installments, nearly all of Snake's support staff are manipulating or hiding secrets from him.
 The Pentagon only agreed to send him in because they needed a carrier for their virus, while the Secretary of Defense plans to simply bombard the island and be done with it.
 Like Liquid says, the market value for spies has dropped sharply since the fall of the Wall; Snake is an expendable tool, nothing more.

 Ocelot: You're a tough guy, Snake.
 But I've got some bad news for you.
 You're no P.O.W., you're a hostage.
 There's no Geneva Convention.
 No one is coming to save you.

-The Torture event is also a lot easier in the Integral edition than it was in the actual American and European versions.
-In the American and European editions, the numbers of rounds per sessions increase gradually on higher difficulty levels (i.e. three rounds on Easy, four rounds on Normal, ect.).
-In the Integral version, they're always three rounds per sessions, regardless of the difficulty.
+- The Torture event is also a lot easier in Integral than it was in the actual North American and European versions of the original game.
+In the North American and European versions, the numbers of rounds per sessions increase gradually on higher difficulty levels (i.e. three rounds on Easy, four rounds on Normal, etc.).
+In Integral, they're always set to three rounds per sessions, regardless of the difficulty.